hallzy/dotfiles/README.md

 the shell prompt does not show the cwd.
 To see the cwd use the command pwd.

 ###.myscripts/
-  These are scripts that I have that show up in the right click context menu.
-The only one in it right now is update which does the same thing as the gui Update Manager in Ubuntu, but in the terminal.
+  This holds some scripts I have.
+The Update script is used by the script in the .gnome2/ directory.

+###.gnome2/
+  This holds my nautilus scripts, which are scripts that populate the right click context menu.
+  * Update updates my Ubuntu system as the Update manager does, but in terminal.
+  * Open Terminal Here: Opens a terminal with the cwd as the place in the file system that you right clicked. ie) if you right click on the desktop and run this script, it will start a terminal at ~/Desktop/

 ###.gitconfig
   My .gitconfig file that has some settings such as aliases, and default editor